Associate Professor, Media, Culture and Communication

 Ted Magder is an associate professor in the Department of Media, Culture and Communication at New York University.
-His research focuses on the legal and regulatory regimes that influence the flow of both media and culture across borders.
+His research focuses on the legal and regulatory regimes that structure global communication networks and the flow of media and cultural products across borders.

 Recent research and publications have examined the origins of international agreements and global media, the UNESCO Convention on the Protection and Promotion of Diversity in Cultural Expressions, on-line gambling and the World Trade Organization, and the principles of world communication.
 He is also the author of Canada’s Hollywood: Feature Films and the Canadian State (University of Toronto Press, 1993) and Franchising the Candy Store; Split-Run Magazines and a New International Regime for Trade in Culture (University of Maine, 1998).